flickr/flickr-sdk/README.md

 You need to [register an application](https://www.flickr.com/services/apps/create/) to obtain your `consumerKey` and `consumerSecret`.

+> **OAuth 1.0 requires your consumer secret to sign calls,
+> and you should never expose secrets to the browser.**

 | Param | Type | Description |
 | --- | --- | --- |